teocci/GlassfishServer/README.md

 ## 4. Setting up an init script

   Let's create an init script now.
 It helps you to start, stop and restart your Glassfish easily.
 We also need this to make Glassfish start up automatically whenever Ubuntu is rebooting.
 The file we need to create is /etc/init.d/glassfish.
 For starting and stopping Glassfish we will use the asadmin tool that ships with Glassfish (we used it a little in the previous step).
-Bash commands:
+Here are the commands:

   ```
   #create and edit file